 Geophone Prize

 The American-Made Geothermal Geophone Prize is designed to address the challenges of operating seismic sensors in geothermal environments.
-Fast-tracking innovative solutions for economically viable and durable downhole sensors is crucial to the increased deployment of geothermal energy and the clean energy revolution.
+Fast-tracking innovative solutions for economically viable and durable downhole sensors is crucial to the increased deployment of geothermal energy.

 Traditional seismic monitoring tools cannot withstand the high temperatures, high rock strengths, and corrosive working fluids in geothermal wells.
 Due to these environmental challenges and the small size of the U.S. geothermal market, the manufacturing of components and tools for geothermal environments can be prohibitively expensive.